• Home

 air travel tips

-This is going to be a super short post as I wrap up our brief series on travel (see the other posts here and here), but as Barry and I have been traveling more, I’ve learned a few things here or there that I just want to share.
+This is going to be a super short post as I wrap up our brief series on travel, but as Barry and I have been traveling more, I’ve learned a few things here or there that I just want to share.
 I realize these are super simple things that a lot of y’all might already do.
 But you know me, if I’ve got a tip, I’m sharing it!
 These air travel tips save us a little bit of time, money, and stress – and also keep us healthy!

 Pack snacks